pauldotyu/azure-avdops-terraform/README.md

             dist-location: '<YOUR SHARED IMAGE GALLERY REPLICATION LOCATIONS>'
     ```

-# Build a new WVD Session Host using your new image
+# Build a new AVD Session Host using your new image

   1. If you navigate to the https://github.com/pauldotyu/azure-avd-terraform repo, you'll find additional Terraform that you can use to build your WVD Workspace, Application Groups, Host Pool, and Session Hosts.